menghanhui/r3bl.blog/_posts/2014-12-27-every-one-of-us-changes-the-world-in-one-way-or-another.markdown

   feature: abstract-1-3
 ---

-<blockquote>We are all raindrops.
-We might seem small and insignificant, but together we have the power of the world.</blockquote>
+> We are all raindrops.
+We might seem small and insignificant, but together we have the power of the world.

 This is a quote by an unknown author from a book called _[What The Hell is Saint Louis Thinking?
 (2014)](http://stlcurator.com/henry-goldkamp-what-the-hell-stl/)_.
 It's an excellent book and I suggest you to read it.
 Oh, and did I mention that it's free?